The Twins

 Suddenly I heard a noise.
 I stepped over the body and drew my weapon.
 I turned down the hall and the first door to the left was the kitchen.
 I came through the doorway ready to shoot.
 I stood there and a man was over the kitchen sink splashing water on his blood-soaked face.
 There was blood everywhere.
 I told him to freeze.
 He hesitated and reached for a butcher’s knife.
 He picked it up and I said, “Drop it or you won’t believe what happens next.”

 He looked up and saw I was a police officer.
 He put the knife down and I noticed half his cheek was dangling from his mouth up to his ear like a piece of meat.
 He’d been cut badly, and blood was pouring out of it.
+I handcuffed him and sat him down on the floor.
+I called an ambulance hoping he wouldn't bleed to death before they arrived.
 I searched the rest of the house, and it was clear.
 My back up arrived.
-I put handcuffs on the guy in the kitchen and called an ambulance.
 I called out a description of the white Chevy Nova to dispatch for all the other units.
 I went back outside and a doctor who lived in the area walked up.
 He knew the family and the girls.
 The girls seemed happy to see him.
 I verified his information and let the girls go home with him.

 There was blood everywhere in the house, I don’t know how crime scene search sorted it all out.
 The image of that night is seared in my memory.
 I can’t imagine what those precious little girls went through.